top of page

 Mission

-Pōhaku Pelemaka is a non-profit organization that was formed in 2013.
-Our mission is to protect, perpetuate, and enhance: the intrinsic qualities of Puna makai, Native Hawaiian wellbeing, and the transmission of intergenerational knowledge and practices in
+Our mission is to protect, perpetuate, and enhance: the intrinsic qualities along Puna makai (coast), Native Hawaiian wellbeing, and the transmission of intergenerational knowledge and practices in

 partnership with ‘ohana (family), county, state,